Why I don't Use Odd.af Anymore

 Look who managed to head to my blog only to find himself reading an article about a tweeted Javascript quiz.
 In this series, I try to break such down, and this post features a lesser-known but often useful operator: Nullish Coalescing!

 Glad you found this blog series about JavaScript Social Media quizzes!
-This week is a funny snippet around the loop-manipulating keywords break
+This week is a funny snippet around the loop-manipulating keywords break and continue.
+Get ready for some serious trickery!

 for (var i = 1; i < 10; ++i) {